mlr3oml

 -

-represents an OpenML dataset.
+OMLDatarepresents an OpenML dataset.
 These are (usually tabular) sets with additional meta-data, which includes e.g. a description of the dataset or a license.
-The most similarmlr3
+The most similarmlr3class is themlr3::DataBackend.

-objects, a major difference is that the OpenML task also contains the resampling splits and can therefore also be converted to anmlr3::Resampling
+OMLTaskrepresents an OpenML task.
+This is a concrete problem speficiation on top of an OpenML dataset.
+While being similar tomlr3::Taskobjects, a major difference is that the OpenML task also contains the resampling splits and can therefore also be converted to anmlr3::Resampling.

-represents an OpenML flow.
+OMLFlowrepresents an OpenML flow.
 This is a reusable and executable representation of a machine learning pipeline or workflow.
-The closestmlr3
+The closestmlr3class is theLearner.

-represents an OpenML run.
+OMLRunrepresents an OpenML run.
 An OpenML run refers to the execution of a specific machine learning flow on a particular task, recording all relevant information such as hyperparameters, performance metrics, and intermediate results.
-This is similar to anmlr3::ResampleResult
+This is similar to anmlr3::ResampleResultobject.

-represents an OpenML collection, which can either be a run collection or a task collection.
+OMLCollectionrepresents an OpenML collection, which can either be a run collection or a task collection.
 These are container objects that allow to bundle tasks (resulting in benchmarking suites) or runs (which can be used to represent benchmark experiments).
-There is nomlr3
+There is nomlr3pendant for the former (other than a list of tasks), while the latter would correspond to anmlr3::BenchmarkResult.

 Each object on OpenML has a unique identifier, by which it can be retrieved.
 We will now briefly show how to access and work with these objects.